Planning a road trip in the states, roughly between May and September, and looking for some cool festivals/events to plan around.

 Crawfish festival in Breaux Bridge, Louisiana

-Kamloops Cowboy Poetry Festival 10 months ago
+Kamloops Cowboy Poetry Festival about 1 year ago

 Wheatland Music Festival, Michigan (weekend after Labor Day)